Artists are not infallible creatures and even on great albums, there’s often a duff song that somehow gets released as a single and becomes a hit.

-A toss-up between this and ‘This Is Love’, these two singles from the distinctly below-par ‘Strange Charm’ long player both actually got in the UK Top 40… quite shocking when far superior songs from previous album ‘The Fury’ failed to make any chart impact as 45s.
+A toss-up between this and ‘This Is Love’, these two singles from the distinctly below-par ‘Strange Charm’ both actually got in the UK Top 40… quite shocking when far superior songs from previous album ‘The Fury’ failed to make any chart impact as 45s.
 By 1986, Numan wasn’t really sure if he wanted to be THE POWER STATION or PRINCE so ‘I Can’t Stop’ was frankly, all over the place!
-Whatever, he was no longer himself and as flying took more of an interest in his life, GARY NUMAN’s career dip would not be reversed until 1994’s ‘Sacrifice’ album.
+Whatever, flying took more of an interest in his life, GARY NUMAN’s career dip would not be reversed until 1994’s ‘Sacrifice’.

 Available on the album ‘Strange Charm’ via Eagle Records